 Course Outline

-Course Number & Name: BIO 122 – Anatomy and Physiology II
+Course Number & Name: BIO 122 Anatomy and Physiology II

 Credit Hours: 4 .0 Contact Hours: 6.0 Lecture: 3.0 Lab: 3.0 Other: N/A

-Prerequisites: 1) BIO 121 and 2)MTH 092, ENG 096, RDG 096, or 2) ESL 105/106 (passing grade of “C” or better for each or placement).
-High school biology or BIO 100 are strongly recommended.
+Prerequisites: Grade of “C” or better in BIO 121

 Co-requisites: None Concurrent Courses: None

-Course Outline Revision Date: Spring 2011
+Course Outline Revision Date: Fall 2010

 Course Description: This course builds on Anatomy and Physiology I. Lecture topics include: structure and function of the special sense organs, circulatory system, respiratory system, and digestive system, basic concepts of metabolism, excretory system, water and salt metabolism, and endocrine and reproductive systems.
 The laboratory experience serves to enhance the topics covered in lectures.

-General Education Goals: The aggregate of the core courses required for any major at ECC have the following goals:

-Written and Oral Communication: Students will communicate effectively in both speech and writing.

-Quantitative Knowledge and Skills: Students will use appropriate mathematical and statistical concepts and operations to interpret data and to solve problems.

-Scientific Knowledge and Reasoning: Students will use the scientific method of inquiry through the acquisition of scientific knowledge.
+General Education Goals: BIO 122 is affirmed in the following General Education Foundation Category: Scientific Knowledge and Reasoning.
+The corresponding General Education Goal is as follows: Students will use the scientific method of inquiry through the acquisition of scientific knowledge.

-Technological Competency/Information Literacy: Students will use computer systems or other appropriate forms of technology to achieve educational and personal goals.

-Society and Human Behavior: Students will use social science theories and concepts to analyze human behavior and social and political institutions and to act as responsible citizens.

-Humanistic Perspective: Students will analyze works in the field of art, music, or theater; literature; and philosophy and/or religious studies; and will gain competence in the use of a foreign language.

-Historical Perspective: Students will understand historical events and movements in World, Western, non-Western, or American societies and assess their subsequent significance.

-Global and Cultural Awareness of Diversity: Students will understand the importance of global perspective and culturally diverse peoples.

-Ethics: Students will understand ethical issues and situations.

 Course Goals: Upon successful completion of this course, students should be able to do the following:

-explain the fundamental concepts and principles of physiology that are the basis of the molecular, cellular, tissue, organ and systemic levels of the organization of the sensory, cardiovascular, respiratory, digestive and metabolic, excretory, endocrine and reproductive systems.
-(GEG 3)
+explain the fundamental concepts and principles of physiology that are the basis of the molecular, cellular, tissue, organ and systemic levels of the organization of the sensory, cardiovascular, respiratory, digestive and metabolic, excretory, endocrine and reproductive systems;

-2. explain the concept of complementarity of structure and function.
-Use this concept to identify the basic structures and functions of the cardiovascular, respiratory, lymphatic and immunological, digestive and metabolic, excretory, endocrine and reproductive systems.
-(GEG 3)
+2. explain the concept of complementarity of structure and function and use this concept to identify the basic structures and functions of the cardiovascular, respiratory, lymphatic and immunological, digestive and metabolic, excretory, endocrine and reproductive systems; and

 3. explain the concept of homeostasis and how it applies to the functions of the special senses, cardiovascular, respiratory, lymphatic and immunological, digestive and metabolic, excretory, endocrine and reproductive systems.
-(GEG 3)

 Measurable Course Performance Objectives (MPOs): Upon successful completion of this course, students should specifically be able to do the following: